yiqin/Compiler-Parser/Exercise1/README.md

 Exercise 1
 =======
 I used the template from http://alumni.cs.ucr.edu/~lgao/teaching/bison.html.
-The template includes basci files to run Bison.
+The template includes basic files to run Bison.
 It is a desk calculator which performs '+' and '*' on unsigned integers.

 Based on these, I did the exercise 1.